manfraio/sequelize_with_nodejs/README.md

-# REST API with Node.js, Prisma and PostgreSQL
+# REST API with Node.js, Sequelize and PostgreSQL

 Build a complete products and categories REST API with Node.js, Express, Sequelize and PostgreSQL.